Professional recognition of foreign qualifications

 Regulated professions in which the provider of temporary professional services does not have to submit a declaration: experts on buildings’ energy efficiency, rating, ship's engineer, master of the ship, radio specialist (in maritime), sworn advocate, assistant of sworn advocate, patent attorney, military paramedic, real estate appraiser, sworn auditor.

-Abovementioned regulation sets a fee for the proficiency check, if it is performed – 100 EUR.
+Above mentioned regulation sets a fee for the proficiency check, if it is performed – 100 EUR.
 Ukrainian civilians have rights to an exemption from this fee.

 It is possible to apply for a temporary services in nurse, pharmacists or physiotherapist profession using the European Professional Card.

-Which law regulates the procedure for the recognition of foreign professional qualifications?
+Law regulating the procedure for the recognition of foreign professional qualifications

 The requirements for knowledge of the official (Latvian) language also apply to those who wish to practice in their professions in Latvia.
 These requirements are determined by the Regulation of the Cabinet of Ministers No. 733 of July 7, 2009 “Regulations Regarding the Extent of the Knowledge of the Official Language, the Procedures for Examining the Proficiency in the Official Language and the State Fee for Examining the Proficiency in the Official Language”.
 For instance, physicians, nurses, physician’s assistants, veterinarians, teachers, land surveyors, sports specialists must know Latvian language at the C1 level.

-Further information on the procedure of recognition of professional qualifications can be obtained from the Academic Information Center, www.aic.lv E-mail: firstname.lastname@example.org
+Further information on the procedure of recognition of professional qualifications can be obtained from the Academic Information Center, www.aic.lv or e-mail: firstname.lastname@example.org.

 Further information on the legal framework of the recognition of professional qualifications can be obtained from the coordinator of the professional qualifications recognition.
 The Coordinator of the professional qualifications recognition approved by the Cabinet of Ministers is Inese Sture, Senior Expert of Policy Initiatives and Development Department, Ministry of Education and Science, e-mail: email@example.com.